mattCoretex/uvic_autologin/README.md

   a) Might not be able to download all types of files yet (.pdf is OK so far).
   b) Might skip some course or handouts.

-Put each handouts into a folder of its course name.
 <br>
 <br>
 Require Scrapy to run.